Power of Attorney: A Comprehensive Guide

 LegalZoom

 LegalZoom offers several online tools to help you draft estate-planning documents online.
-Drafting a financial power of attorney starts at $35 and a health-care power of attorney starts at $39.
-LegalZoom even offers estate-planning bundles, such as creating a will, a financial POA, and a living will for $179 per person.
+Drafting a financial power of attorney or a health-care power of attorney both start at $39.
+LegalZoom even offers estate-planning bundles, such as creating a will, a financial POA, and a living will for $199 per person.

 Get a Power of Attorney with LegalShield

-Get essential estate planning documents, including a power of attorney and living trust.
+Get essential estate planning documents, including a power of attorney and living trust with LegalShield.

 Rocket Lawyer